FrancescoSciab/Counter-S2i/README.md

 # Counter-S2i
-Progetto per Start2Impact University.
-Counter readme
+Start2Impact University project - Counter

 **DESCRIPTION**
 Welcome to my second project for Start2Impact University.
-I realized a counter +/- to dimonstrate my Javascript skills (with DOM manipulation as well).
+I realized a counter +/- to demonstrate my Javascript skills (with DOM manipulation as well).
 This app allows to increase and decrease the value at the center by clicking respectively "+" or "-".
+Mobile-first development.

 **TECHNICAL DESCRIPTION**
-Developed with:
+Built with:
 - HTML
 - CSS
 - JAVASCRIPT